webtorrent/bittorrent-tracker/README.md

           timeout: 10000
       },
       // NodeJS HTTP agents (used to proxy HTTP and Websocket requests in node)
-      // Populated with Socks.Agent if socksProxyOpts is provided
+      // Populated with Socks.Agent if socksProxy is provided
       httpAgent: {},
       httpsAgent: {}
   }